If you plan to buy a new vehicle this year, consider splurging on a truck or SUV.

 While rankings such as these can be helpful for narrowing your car search, additional homework is crucial to landing a great purchase.
 Start by perusing the “7 Websites You Should Check Before Buying Any Car.”

 Also, think twice about the wisdom of buying something new.
-As we have noted many times over the years, buying something 2 or 3 years old will get you a much better deal on a vehicle that’s almost as good as something new.
+As we have noted many times over the years, buying a two- or three-year-old car will get you a much better deal on a vehicle that’s almost as good as a new one.